Chart Color Schemes

 Baranduda lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Baranduda's population, as of November 2025, is estimated at approximately 4,310 people.
-This figure reflects a growth of 1,269 individuals since the 2021 Census, which recorded a population of 3,041.
-The increase was inferred from AreaSearch's estimation of the resident population at 4,085 in June 2024, based on the latest ABS ERP data release, and an additional 453 validated new addresses since the Census date.
-This results in a density ratio of 142 persons per square kilometer.
-The suburb's growth rate of 41.7% since the 2021 census exceeds both its SA3 area (4.2%) and SA4 region, positioning it as a growth leader.
-Interstate migration contributed approximately 67.0% to overall population gains during recent periods, with natural growth and overseas migration also being positive factors.
+The population of the Baranduda statistical area (Lv2) is estimated to be around 4,156 as of Nov 2025.
+This reflects an increase of 1,115 people since the 2021 Census, which reported a population of 3,041 people in the Baranduda (SA2).
+The change is inferred from the resident population of 3,989 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 453 validated new addresses since the Census date.
+This level of population equates to a density ratio of 137 persons per square kilometer.
+The Baranduda (SA2)'s growth rate of 36.7% since the 2021 census exceeded that of its SA3 area (4.8%) and SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration contributing approximately 67.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, it employs the VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-According to these projections, Baranduda is expected to grow exceptionally over the period, gaining approximately 2,238 persons by 2041, reflecting a total gain of 30.0% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and utilising VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels for areas not covered by ABS data.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the Baranduda (SA2) is predicted to grow by 2,271 persons to 2041, reflecting a gain of 35.6% in total over the 17 years.

 Frequently Asked Questions - Population